vinceskahan/v5wiki/sdr-rpi-recipe.md

 ### configure
 ```
-# adjust kernel module
+# ensure that the rtl kernel module is not running inappropriately
 sudo modprobe -r dvb_usb_rtl28xxu
 echo dvb_usb_rtl28xxu | sudo tee /etc/modprobe.d/blacklist.conf

-# see what's out there
+# see what devices are broadcasting data - let this run for 5 or 10 minutes
 sudo rtl_433 -G

 # verify json format for the things you care about